BNID's membership program brings together organizations from across the Greater Boston area to support deeper connection and exchange.

 Together with our members, we cultivate a range of workshops, resources, and discussion spaces designed to support more impactful programs, a thriving workforce, and overall organizational health.
-This includes member-identified priorites such as board development, fundraising, skills-based trainings, roundtable discussions on current events, and more.
+This includes member-identified priorities such as fundraising, skills-based trainings, board development, roundtable discussions on current events, and more.

-Our membership program also fosters more robust relationships among Boston-based international NGOs and seeks to break down siloes across sectors and geographies.
+Our membership program also fosters more robust relationships among Boston-based organizations and seeks to break down siloes across sectors and geographies.

 Organizational members receive a wide range of benefits, including: